tektutor/tekton-jan-2023/Day7/nginx-operator/README.md

 oc get rs,po
 ```

+## What is

 ## What is Tekton?
 - serverless CI/CD Platform
 - you can created CI/CD Pipeline with declarative code written in YAML
-- is a Kubernetes native CI/CF Framework, hence works in Kubernetes and OpenShift
+- is a Kubernetes native CI/CD Framework, hence works in Kubernetes and OpenShift
+- you may refer my Medium blog about Tekton here https://medium.com/tektutor/openshift-ci-cd-with-tekton-faa88ba45656

+## What is a Tekton Pipeline?
+- a collection of Tasks executed some in sequence and some in parallel